Food & Grocery Retail Market Report Scope & Overview:

 Challenges:

-Certain variables, like as unemployment and inflation, have kept the influence of increased consumer spending on the medium in the near term.
+Unemployment and inflation, have kept the influence of increased consumer spending on the medium in the near term.

 Impact of COVID-19: